 Healthcare workers who frequently use latex gloves are at risk for developing latex allergy.
 It can also cause irritant contact dermatitis.
 This causes dry, itchy, irritated areas on the skin, most often on the hands.
 It can be caused by the irritation of using gloves, or it can also be caused by exposure to other workplace products.
 Frequent hand washing, incomplete drying, exposure to hand sanitizers, and the talc-like powder coatings (zinc oxide, etc.) used with gloves can aggravate symptoms.
-If you have or suspect that you have a latex allergy, you should contact your APT or programme leader(s) for an Occupational Health referral.
+If you have or suspect that you have a latex allergy, you should contact your APT or programme management team .
 It may also be advisable for you to seek advice from your GP.